achliopa/udemy_reactCourse/readme.md

 ** supports default value if attr is missing with = e.g const {attr1 = 'attribute1' } = obj

 ## Lecture 89 - ES6 Array Destructuring

+* array destructuring is same as above but we use [] instead of {}
+* there is no renaming. there are default values with = if value is missing
+* order matters
+* we can skip values with nothing between commas

+## Lecture 90 = Action Generators

+* Action Generators are preferable over inline action objects ** Typos lead to runtime errors
+** they return an object with the action type and parameter attribute ** they can have the extra parameter passes as a function parameter as a destructured object

+## Lecture 91 - Reducers

+// Reducers
+// 1.
+Reducers are pure functions (their output is only defined by their input)
+// 2.
+Never change state or action
+// 3. createStore at previous lectures was a reducer

+## Lecture 92 - Combining Reducers, Using Multiple REducers

+* we use multiple reducers for complex apps with complex states (with multiple objects, arrays etc). usually each stateful object in state object has its own reducer. reducers are combined with combineReducers: const store = createStore(combineReducers({
+	expenses: expensesReducer,
+	filters: filtersReducer
+	})

+## Lecture 93 - ES6 Array Spread Operator

+* in reducers we do not alter state but we return new state.
+ES^ spread operators and array concat help us in that direction.
+ES^ spread Array example. name = ['john','smith']  newname = [...name, 'Bob'] = ['john', 'smith'. 'bob'] . name stays the same